anon-blue/anon.blue/README.txt

                        ` has access to fdcffffs.
 He is a violent felon!
 Please a lert the police!
 Thank you! <3 !Jamie Lee Pierce, Born: 09/16/1994, His Current
 Address: 3fbvcgcvhnmgghmnhmjfgsddjhwqJAXKSWKQOCFKJHEYWQUIDKXNASDCuse.)
-Wanted fo r raping his sisteriand his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
+Wanted fo r raping his sisterinnnnnis own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
 He is a violent felon!
 Please alert thesdsdsdsdsdhank you! <3  fuck yhou jamie,. im going to murder you and kill ur gkid u faggot rapist !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 3